deanstef/quorum-network/README.md

 It is based on the [7nodes](https://github.com/jpmorganchase/quorum-examples) example and offers a simple setup of a Quorum network with or without the Tx Manager for Quorum's privacy features, and with these three supported consensus algorithms:
 * Raft
-* Clique
+* *Clique*
 * Istanbul

-With this example one can easily start up a fully-functioning Quorum Ethereum private network consisting of 7 indipendent Quorum nodes.
+With this example one can start up a fully-functioning Quorum Ethereum private network consisting of 7 indipendent Quorum nodes.
 Each node runs in a single docker container abd exposes RPC APIs and a Geth console for testing different consensus, privacy, and all the expected functionality of an Ethereum platform.
+Additionally to its original version, this example enables the user to easily setup a quorum network running with the `clique` consensus protocol.

 ## Run the example
 1. Make sure you have `<docker-compose>` installed.
 If not you can follow [this](https://docs.docker.com/compose/install/) to install Docker Compose,